-FIGURE AND COMPOSITION IV ARTS 3D
+ARTS 3D FIGURE AND COMPOSITION IV 3.0 Units

 Advanced application of knowledge and skills introduced in Arts 3C with further development of personal style.
 Topics include human anatomy and the historical and contemporary roles of figure drawing in the visual arts.
-Students in this course will learn both descriptive and interpretive approaches to drawing the figure. interpretive approaches to drawing the figure.
+Students in this course will learn both descriptive and interpretive approaches to drawing the figure.